adonev/CompPDEs/Lectures.md

 Please go through chapter 10 in the Finite Difference (FD) textbook of LeVeque (here are my own [lecture notes](https://cims.nyu.edu/~donev/Teaching/NMII/Lectures/FD_Parabolic.pdf) from another class for this chapter), as most of that applies also to finite volume methods.
 Chapter 9 is also required reading to get started with diffusion (here are some of my own [lecture notes](https://cims.nyu.edu/~donev/Teaching/NMII/Lectures/FD_Hyperbolic.pdf) on this).
 It is also crucial to read Appendices A and E in that book, especially sections A.6 and E.3.

 This [Maple worksheet](Lectures/ThirdOrderUpwind.pdf) ([as Maple file](Lectures/ThirdOrderUpwind.mw)) shows that the 3rd-order upwind biased spatial discretization of advection is 3rd order only as a FV scheme for non-constant advection, but not when viewed as an FD scheme.
-Here is a short addendum showing how to add a [source term to the Fromm scheme in 1D](Lectures/AdvectionWithSource.pdf).

 Much of this material is in the books of LeVeque, but for a more self-contained reading see these [lecture notes from V. Springel and C.P.
 Dullemond](Lectures/SlopeLimiters_Notes.pdf) (you can also access freely their [full set of lectures](http://www.ita.uni-heidelberg.de/%7Edullemond/lectures/num_fluid_2012/)), which also contain material for subsequent lectures.